How an Adventure in Nepal Got Me Out of My Rut

 With my newfound confidence, and the knowledge that I had the support of everyone I had met, I was able to literally run off a cliff and go paragliding.
 I hired a bike and did my own version of mountain biking with a guide–by this I mean I rode very slowly up a massive hill and then I fell off the bike right at the top and had to cycle all the way back down with the brake on!
 But you know what?
 That is OK.
 Everything you do in life is OK.

-The main lesson I learned while I was there was to never think you have stopped growing because throughout life beautiful people will enter your heart, change your world forever, and it’s always for the better.
+The crucial lesson I learned while I was there was to never think you have stopped growing.
+Throughout life beautiful people will enter your heart, change your world forever, for the better.

 If you are struggling with life or if you love life or want adventure and the feeling like you are giving something back to the world–or just simply want a vacation–I strongly recommend you go to Nepal.
 The country is gorgeous.
-The people are some of the best I have ever met and you will come away with so much more than you ever thought possible.
-The main lesson I learned while I was there was to never think you have stopped growing because throughout life beautiful people will enter your heart, change your world forever, and it’s always for the better.
+The people are some of the best I have ever met.
+You will come away with so much more than you ever thought possible.
+The crucial lesson I learned while I was there was to never think you have stopped growing.
+Throughout life beautiful people will enter your heart, change your world forever, for the better.